Let’s look at a few stats:

-The Leeds Institute for Data Analytics is working on ground-breaking ways of using data to understand health and human behaviour, attracting funding of £12m in the process.
-NHS Digital, which hosts 70 million patient records and handles over 6bn messages annually, is based in the city.
-The HSCIC developed its data systems with local company BJSS.
+The Institute for Data Analytics is working on ground-breaking ways of using data to understand health and human behaviour, attracting funding of £12m in the process.
+NHS Digital, which hosts 70 million patient records and handles over 6bn messages annually, is based in the city; it developed its data systems with local company BJSS.

-The region’s digital infrastructure is centred on Leeds-based aql, run by Adam Beaumont, who is also a founder and board member of IX Leeds, the main internet peering hub for the north; IX Leeds is the only mutual, not for profit, internet exchange outside of London.
+The region’s digital infrastructure is centred on aql, run by Adam Beaumont, who is also a founder and board member of IX Leeds, the main internet peering hub for the north and the only mutual, not for profit, internet exchange outside of London.

 Leeds is moving ahead of other cities, not least because there are more annual STEM graduates coming out of Leeds City Region’s universities than Greater Manchester, Greater Birmingham or the Sheffield City Region.
-As well as having five of the North’s Top Ten Digital agencies based in Leeds.
+As well as having five of the North’s Top Ten Digital agencies based in the city.

 The growth in the Digital sector in the city has been impressive and will grow even more, as not only the existing companies expand, but outside firms will use data to work out that there’s only one alternative to London: Leeds.